rayyanrbj09/Autism-Spectrum-Disorder--Medical-Analyisis/README.md

 ##  Workflow

-### 1. Data Preprocessing (Apache Spark)
+### 1. Data Preprocessing
-- Load and clean the dataset using PySpark DataFrames.
+- Load and clean the dataset using DataFrames.
 - Convert categorical and binary features to numerical.
 - Feature selection and label encoding via Spark ML pipelines.